ethanny2/codePenScrabbleChallenge/README.md

 - Netlify Serverless functions
 - Nodejs require.resolve() to read the dictionary file
 - ES6/ESNext [Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map)
+- webpack 4
 ## Concepts

+## webpack 4 bundling

+Using my own custom webpack 4 dev and production configuration to have a local dev-server with hot module reloading and optimizied production build with minification, auto-prefixing for CSS properties and more.

 ### Double tap custom event with closures
 To make it quicker for mobile users to submit their answer I implemented a doubleTap event listener that utilizes closures and a setTimeout to determine if a double tap occured.